Deploying Angular 6 Apps to Github Pages

-In this short guide we'll see how to host an Angular 2+ web application using Github pages.
-So lets get started.
+In this tutorial we'll see how to host an Angular 6 web application using Github Pages.
+Let's get started.

-You need to have Node.js, NPM and Angular CLI installed, you also need to generate a new Angular 2+ project using Angular CLI or you can also apply this to an existing project that you want to deploy to Github pages.
+You need to have Node.js, NPM and Angular CLI 6 installed, you also need to generate a new Angular 6 project using Angular CLI 6 or you can also apply this to an existing project that you want to deploy to Github Pages.

 Next you also need to install a package which makes the process of deploying to Github pages easy.

 $ npm install -g angular-cli-ghpages